 The Amsterdam Dungeons – Go back in history and gain an insight into 500 years of Amsterdam’s dark past.
 The tour will last for approximately 80 minutes and you will go through 11 shows with 9 professional theatrical actors.
 The experience is guaranteed to have you screaming and laughing (nervously) at the same time!

 Location – Rokin 78

-Boat Trip – If you want to be able to view the sights of the city with your feet up holding a cold beverage, a boat trip is for you.
+Boat Trips down the canals – If you want to be able to view the sights of the city with your feet up holding a cold beverage, a boat trip is for you.
 Take in some of the most historic buildings in Europe whilst relaxing and enjoying some local delicacies.
 Want to control which places you visit and when?
 You can hire a boat and take it wherever you desire!
 Watch out for the rising prices in busy seasons.

 Prices – Start at around €10 and can go up to €40, some are hop on and off.

 Other things we couldn’t leave out

 The Red Light District – Europe’s capital city of naughtiness!
 No trip to Amsterdam would complete without paying a visit to this place, but we will leave what to get up to, to your imagination!

 The Amsterdam Arena – Home to Ajax Football Club, the most successful football club in the Netherlands.

 For a capital city, Amsterdam is actually fairly small and this makes it both easier and cheaper to get around.
 The city is home to hundreds of taxi companies, so finding a taxi shouldn’t be a problem, in fact you’ll probably spot at least one cab down every street; World Airport Codes have a very helpful page that lists trusted taxi companies, rates and much more information about Amsterdam taxis.